naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
+Resource Policy | Static | Dictates when the resources are loaded and unloaded during script execution:
+ • Static — All the resources required for the script execution are pre-loaded when starting the playback and unloaded only when the script has finished playing.
+ • Dynamic — Only the resources required for the next `DynamicPolicySteps` commands are pre-loaded during the script execution and all the unused resources are unloaded immediately.
+Use this mode when targetting platforms with strict memory limitations and it's impossible to properly orginize naninovel scripts.
+Dynamic Policy Steps | 25 | When dynamic resource policy is enabled, defines the number of script commands to pre-load.
+Optimize Loading Priority | True | When dynamic resource policy is enabled, this will set Unity's background loading thread priority to low to prevent hiccups when loading resources during script playback.
-Log Resource Loading | True | Whether to log resource loading operations on the loading screen.
+Log Resource Loading | False | Whether to log resource loading operations on the loading screen.
 Local Root Path | Resources | Path root to use for the local resource provider.
 Google Drive Root Path | Resources | Path root to use for the Google Drive resource provider.
 Google Drive Request Limit | 2 | Maximum allowed concurrent requests when contacting Google Drive API.